 The Big Ones - the established web design blogs to surely follow

-The is the most popular and influential web design blog.
+The is the most popular and influential website if you are in or around this industry.
 If you're not reading a List Apart - don't call yourself a web designer.

 One of the recent milestones in web design history was the coining of the term "Responsive Web Design" which first appeared on an article by Ethan Marcotte on A List Apart.